thawro/yolo-pytorch/RESEARCH.md

 SPP-net not only makes it possible to generate representations from arbitrarily sized images/windows for testing, but also allows us to feed images with varying sizes or scales during training.
 Training with variable-size images increases scale-invariance and reduces over-fitting.

+> **_NOTE:_** Most of the YOLO approaches uses only the idea of modified **SPP block** (e.g. SPPF in YOLOv5) - applying _max-pooling_ operations with different kernel sizes (with padding) and then concatenating the results to form a single feature map, which is passed to next blocks.

 ## FPN
 2017 | [paper](https://arxiv.org/pdf/1612.03144.pdf) | _Feature Pyramid Networks for Object Detection_

 Authors of the paper exploited the inherent multi-scale, pyramidal hierarchy of deep convolutional networks to construct feature pyramids with marginal extra cost.
 A top-down architecture with lateral connections is developed for building high-level semantic feature maps at all scales.
-This architecture, called a Feature Pyramid Network (FPN), shows significant improvement as a generic feature extractor in several applications.
+This architecture, called a Feature Pyramid Network (**FPN**), shows significant improvement as a generic feature extractor in several applications.

 Pyramid approaches comparison:
 <p align="center">